sciencefund/hello-science-fund/content/sections/1-Mission.en.md

 ---
 anchor: "Mission"
 header: "Mission"
-subheader: "Our mission statement."
+subheader: "Our goal is to create a powerful new incentive structure for the pursuit of scientific discovery.
+One that does not require political connections, living in certain countries, or subservience to the status quo."
 services: [
   {
     iconName: "ArrowUpIcon",
     header: "2x",
-    content: "Double funding for science by the end of the decade."
+    content: "Double funding for science by the end of the decade to save our legacy for future generations."
   },
   {
     iconName: "BurnIcon",
     header: "Impact",
-    content: "Empower scientists to fully embrace rigorous, rapid, open science to accelerate scientific discovery."
+    content: "Use our funding programs to empower scientists to freely, openly, and rapidly pursue science, without wasting time on grant applications and onerous publishing venues."
   },
   {
     iconName: "EthereumIcon",
-    header: "DeSci",
+    header: "web3",
-    content: "Built for the future on ethereum - traceable, immutable, decentralized records to drive the next century of scientific breakthroughs."
+    content: "Traceable, immutable, verifiable funding records to drive the next century of scientific breakthroughs."
   }
 ]
 ---